nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 If you are interested in a primer on data licensing you might consult the following:
 - Carroll, M. W. (2015).
 Sharing research data and intellectual property law: A primer.
 PLoS biology, 13(8), e1002235.
 [HTML](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002235)

-## Exercise 6: Metadata Application Profiles
+## Assignment 6: Metadata Application Profiles

 Overall goal: Looking at the relevant examples from our [metadata folder](https://github.com/OpenDataLiteracy/LIS-598-DataCuration2-Sp2019/tree/master/Metadata-Examples), and the use cases you developed last week, begin to develop an application profile for your project.